telerik/xamarin-forms-docs/styling-and-appearance/xamarin-forms-theming/themes-overview.md

 # What is a Telerik Theme

 A **Telerik Theme** is a set of resources which are designed to provide your application with a consistent look and feel across all platforms.
-[Setting a theme]({%slug common-setting-a-theme%}) for your application is an easy and straightforward process and requires little additional efforts from your side.
+[Setting a theme]({%slug common-setting-a-theme%}) for your application is an easy and straightforward process.
 Furthermore, you are free to [customize the theme's resources]({%slug common-modifying-default-theme%}) so that a more distinct appearance is achieved.

 ## Blue Theme